sobjornstad/esc/docs/using-esc/concepts.rst

 esc has a built-in help system you can use to discover what a command does, including the exact effect it would have on your current stack if you ran it.
 Simply press :kbd:`F1`, then the key associated with the command.
-If you choose a :ref:`menu <Menus>`, you'll get a description of the menu, but you can also choose an item from the menu to get specific help on that item.
+If you choose a :ref:`menu <Command menus>`, you'll get a description of the menu, but you can also choose an item from the menu to get specific help on that item.